symfony-cmf/Routing/README.md

 You can add more ControllerMapperInterface implementations if you have a case not handled by the provided ones.

-For more specific needs, have a look at DoctrineRouter and see if you want to extend it.
+For more specific needs, have a look at DynamicRouter and see if you want to extend it.
 You can also write your own routers to hook into the chain.

 ### Url generation